-The era of speedy, reliable communications between Europe and the United States of America would begin in earnest 151 years ago this week on July 27, 1866 with the completion of the first permanent transatlantic telegraph cable.
+The era of speedy, reliable communications between Europe and the United States of America would begin in earnest 151 years ago on July 27, 1866 with the completion of the first permanent transatlantic telegraph cable.

 The cable was a big moment in the history of communication, shrinking the world and leading to vastly improved communication across the Atlantic.

-That mission, led by the gargantuan SS Great Eastern (below), would begin on July 15, 1865.
+However, the successful mission that laid the cables between the US and Europe was led by the gargantuan SS Great Eastern (below), would begin on July 15, 1865.

 Correcting the mistakes that led to a failed effort seven years earlier would take time, but the end result would be lasting communications between the two continents, within minutes.
 Here is the story.